Tag Archives: criminal justice books

 Hey Y’all!
 Tip(sy)ing the Scales of Justice Toward Truth…

-Our venue on July 21st was the recently opened Hey Y’all Typsy Taco Bar (Hey Y’all Mpls).
-It now occupies the vacated space of the restaurant better known as Betty Danger’s.
-This new space is charming and inviting.
-And it has the iconic Ferris wheel still on site, still accessible to diners.
+Our venue on July 21st was the recently opened Hey Y’all Typsy Taco Bar (now permanently closed).
+It occupied the vacated space of the restaurant better known as Betty Danger’s.
+This new space was charming and inviting.
+And it had the iconic Ferris wheel still on site, still accessible to diners.

 But that was not the ride attendees experienced for my second book launch in NE Minneapolis.
 It was more of a roller coaster of deep emotion including laughter, anger, gist, and full-on support for a dedicated initiative on behalf of six innocent men.